 1. Offer Multi-Functional Open Workspaces

 A well-designed coworking space needs versatile zones that work for everything from brainstorming to deep focus.
 Multi-functional open areas allow members to collaborate freely, host informal discussions, or simply enjoy the energy of a shared workspace.
-And it's not just a "nice to have" either.
+A thoughtfully planned coworking office should also encourage interaction among members by integrating shared tables, casual break areas, and strategically placed zones.
+And it’s not just a “nice to have” either.
 The World Green Building Council has produced a report outlining how coworking members are more productive and successful when they have the right environement to work in.

 To make this work: